 Fabric texture is the way a fabric surface looks and feels.
 This tactile aspect of a fabric is a very important element in fashion designing.

 But it is not difficult to find the exact texture you have in mind.
 The fabric world is full of textured fabrics – there are all kinds of textures; some are just more textured than others.
-Prepared to be drowned.
-I did
+Prepared to be drowned

 This is a fabric which is pre-pleated with chemicals and heat.
-The pleats may be made randomly or in regular intervals.
+The pleats may be made randomly or at regular intervals.

-Corduroy is a mildly textured fabric with a raised cut pile and variation in the wales creating varying texture on the surface.
+Corduroy is a mildly textured fabric with a raised cut pile and variation in the wales creating varying textures on the surface.
 The surface has a clear ribbed /cord effect.

 Faille is a ribbed weave fabric with large flattened ribs with a crisp hand.
 Faille has pronounced ribs on the surface.
 The cross grain ribs are very prominent in this somewhat lustrous fabric.
 Other fabrics like Bengaline, Ottoman, Grosgrain, Barathea, Pique are all fabrics with varying ribbed effect on the surface

 Ribbed satin is made by weaving ribbed fibers in a satin weave.
 There are alternating rib and satin stripes which are very attractive.
 Crepe de chine has a fine ribbed surface which is lustrous and beautiful.

 When the weave is ribbed and the color is golden it is something else.